samplchallenges/SAMPL7/README.md

 [![DOI](https://zenodo.org/badge/184310568.svg)](https://zenodo.org/badge/latestdoi/184310568)

-Challenge details, inputs, and (eventually) results for the SAMPL7 series of challenges
+Challenge details, inputs, and (eventually) results for the SAMPL7 series (phase) of challenges.
+Each individual SAMPL7 challenge may be broken up into multiple stages.

 See the [SAMPL website](https://samplchallenges.github.io) for information on the Statistical Assessment of the Modeling of Proteins and Ligands (SAMPL) series of challenges as a whole.
 This repository focuses specifically on the SAMPL7 series of challenges.